 - Click Select template, then Local File.
-Paste in the path to the OVA Cloud Proxy file you downloaded.
+Enter the path to the OVA Cloud Proxy file you downloaded.
 Click Next.

-- Click Select name and location, then enter the name of your OVA file.
+- Click Select name and location and enter the name of your OVA file.
 Select the cluster where you want to install the Cloud Proxy, and click Next.

 - Click Select a resource and the cluster where you want to run the Cloud Proxy, and then click Next.